Mogol (lyricist): Career

 Lately, he began his collaboration with Mango, co-writing successful songs like "Oro", "Nella mia città", "Come Monna Lisa" and "Mediterraneo".

 Mogol has formed a stable partnership with Adriano Celentano; his songs for Celentano are scored by the Sicilian singer-songwriter Gianni Bella.
 This collaboration has produced the delicate song "L'arcobaleno", included in the CD Io non so parlar d'amore, which is considered dedicated to Battisti, who had recently died.
 Mogol has also collaborated with singer-songwriter Jack Rubinacci.

 On November 17, 2019, he was one of the speakers at the conference entitled "The breaking down of ideological frontiers and the fight against prejudice", organised in the Sala Arpa in Terni by the Grand Orient of Italy, in the presence of Grand Master Stefano Bisi.
 The other speakers were Paolo Mieli and Vittorio Sgarbi.
 Mogol's speech was entitled "Applications in society of the solidarity principle."

+Mogol was a guest on the third night of the Sanremo Music Festival 2026, where he was handed a special lifetime achievement.